What is a Cappuccino and How to Make it (All You Wanna Know!)

 What do Cappuccinos Taste Like?

-Cappuccinos have a frothy texture with a strong espresso flavor that is balanced by the sweetness from the milk.
+Cappuccinos have a frothy texture with a strong espresso flavor that is balanced by the sweetness of the milk.
 You get the bold, slightly bitter notes of the espresso shot complemented by the velvety creaminess of the frothy steamed milk.

 A well-made cappuccino has a smooth and balanced taste that is neither too bitter nor too sweet.